Watch Hill Rhode Island Things To Do: Carousel, Beaches and Village Life

 Dawne LundahlShare

-Go For A Ride On Flying Horse Carousel
+Go For A Ride On The Flying Horse Carousel

 Start here.
-The Flying Horse Carousel is the oldest operating carousel in the United States, built in 1876, and it's still running every summer at the end of Bay Street.
+The Flying Horse Carousel is the oldest operating carousel in the United States, built in 1876, and it's still running every summer.

-East Beach faces the open Atlantic and stretches along the ocean side of Watch Hill.
+East Beach faces the open Atlantic and stretches along the ocean side.
 Its wide, beautiful beaches are consistently ranked among the best in Rhode Island.

-The surf is real here — this is not a calm-water beach — which makes it a favorite for swimmers and surfers alike.
+The surf is real here — this is not a calm-water beach with gentle waves — which makes it a favorite for swimmers and surfers alike.

-Parking is limited, so walk from downtown Watch Hill or arrive early.
+Parking is limited, so walk from the village or arrive early.
 Bring everything you need; there are no concessions on the beach itself.

 SHOP THE EAST BEACH COLLECTION